 Pages assigned by the tame user and the wild users are treated as tame and wild data, respectively.

-Tags are personalized by using both data sets together with our BaggTaming.
-Our BaggTaming is compared with those of the standard bagging whose weak classifiers are trained by using pure tame data.
+Prediction accuracies of the BaggTaming is compared with those of the standard bagging whose weak classifiers are trained by using only tame data.